Review of the Herbal Academy of New England

-It gave me all the information I needed to have the confidence to start making herbal recipes and preparations.
+It gave me the skill and confidence I needed to start making herbal recipes and preparations.
 There are a few recipes I use all-the-time, even years later.
-Like the three needs tea.
-Which helps my toddler (and I for that matter) calm down for the evening.
+Like their three needs tea.
+This specialty tea blend helps my toddler (and I for that matter) calm down in the evenings.

 Beautiful learning experience